MiaYang23/MiaYang23.github.io/content/publication/Insider-Trading/index.md

 ---
-title: 'Tension between governance and liquidity'
+title: 'Insider Trading Regulation, Blockholder Exit, and Governance Roles'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here